YonaLW/liwei.github.io/_pages/cv.md

   * Description:
     * The AG600, also known as TA-600, is the world’s biggest amphibious aircraft developed by Chinese state aircraft manufacturer, Aviation Industry Corporation of China (AVIC).
 [News](https://english.www.gov.cn/news/202409/01/content_WS66d3a6d9c6d0868f4e8ea68e.html)
   * Duties include:
-    * Wrote the design and maintenance report and MOC test report for the hatches and airborne equipment of AG600
+    * Wrote the design and maintenance report and MOC test report for the hatches and airborne equipments of AG600
     * Programmed with Matlab, extract and analyze efficiently the flight parameters of sensor data
-    * Recorded and analyzed the motion of hatches, and optimized their structural dimensions
+    * Recorded and analyzed the motion of hatches, and optimized their structures
     * Structural optimization design of the float, to enhance AG600's wave resistance ability in case of in the Mediterranean region

 Publications